JonnieSparkles/app-factory/docs/WORKFLOW_DOCUMENTATION.md

 - Check network connectivity

 ### Announcement Fails
-- Verify Twitter credentials are configured
+- Verify Discord webhook URL is configured
 - Check if announcement is appropriate for the deployment type
 - Ensure deployment was successful before attempting announcement